Rebecca Newman: Charity

 Newman has worked extensively with charities including directly fundraising for ChildLine and for the Royal National Lifeboat Institution, whose Coast to Coast tour in 2012 earned her the RNLI Award for Outstanding Achievement.
 She has recently become the patron for Socks and Chocs, a West Midlands based homeless outreach charity.

 She has performed for fundraising events for many charities and community organisations, including The Royal British Legion. and Tumaini Jipya.
 In June 2017 she joined Joseph Calleja in a gala charity evening at the Victoria and Albert Museum in support of the Inle Trust.

+Politics

+In 2019 Newman, standing under her married name of Fewtrell, stood for the Labour Party in the 2019 City of York Council election in the Rawcliffe and Clifton Without Ward, however she was unsuccessful.